distro-core-curated-mirrors/klish/docs/klish3.en.md

 #### Attribute `name`

-The attribute defines the name by which the plugin will be recognized within the files configurations.
-When `ACTION` refers to a character, it can be specified simply as follows symbol name, and can be specified in which plugin to look for the symbol.
+The attribute defines the name by which the plugin will be identified within the configuration files.
+When `ACTION` refers to a symbol, it can be specified simply as follows symbol name, and can be specified in which plugin to look for the symbol.

 ```
 <ACTION sym="my_sym"\>